-The risks of bias
+The risks of bias in boardroom language

 Often there is an underlying unconscious bias in the choice of words.
 A man is understanding, a woman sympathetic.
 A man is influential, a woman manipulative.
 This becomes particularly challenging in our “new” politically correct environment, where any person who perceives themselves to be a victim can make an allegation, say of bullying or sexual harassment, which can result in immediate garden leave for the alleged perpetrator pending an investigation into potential gross misconduct.

 This in itself can spell the end of a career.
 The investigation is not governed by normal laws of evidence, rights of representation or judgment from legal experts.
 The decisions are made by an employer, often with an agenda (conscious or otherwise) usually with an internal appeal mechanism to a board member.